galelab/scPathoQuant/README.md

 * virus_al_sort.bam.bai - index file to virus_al_sort.bam
 * virus_al_sort_counts.sam - htseq output reads mapping to virus
 * virus_genes_al_sort_counts.sam - htseq output reads mapping to individual virus genes (will not be produced if viral gtf is not provided)
-* Over writes original 10x data provided to include viral counts and viral gene counts (if gtf file is provided)
+* Overwrites original 10x data provided to include viral counts and viral gene counts (if gtf file is provided)